wearefrank/ladybug/MANUAL_TEST.md

 The options you have to run ladybug are described in [the readme](./README.md#how-to-change-and-test-ladybug).
 Here we present more detailed instructions.

+> [!WARNING]
-    WARNING: The instructions below were mostly executed using a MinGW command prompt that emulates Linux.
-If you use a DOS prompt or PowerShell, please use equivalent commands that are valid in your shell instead of literally using the shown commands.
-The exeption is calling `restart.bat`, which you probably cannot do in a MinGW command prompt.
-For readability, all paths are shown with `/` as the path separator, even though a DOS prompt uses `\`.
+> The instructions below were mostly executed using a MinGW command
+> prompt that emulates Linux.
+If you use a DOS prompt or PowerShell, please
+> use equivalent commands that are valid in your shell instead of literally
+> using the shown commands.
+The exeption is calling `restart.bat`, which you
+> probably cannot do in a MinGW command prompt.
+For readability, all paths
+> are shown with `/` as the path separator, even though a DOS prompt uses
+> `\`.

 Please do the following:

+### Bruno

+Please install HTTP client Bruno.
+You need it to issue HTTP requests to Frank configs.
+The requests to issue have been prepared along with this test description.
+Get it from https://www.usebruno.com/.

 ### Checkout